Feeding Tube

 Pro’s and Cons on Feeding Tubes

-Potential complications associated with PEG tubes include infection of the insertion site, bleeding from the insertion site, aspiration pneumonia, peritonitis and other gastrointestinal issues.
-It’s important to report any changes in health status to your healthcare team as soon as possible so they can provide the necessary support.
+Potential complications associated with PEG tubes should also be considered, including infection at the insertion site, bleeding, aspiration pneumonia, peritonitis, and gastrointestinal issues.
+Monitoring and promptly reporting any changes in the patient's health status to the healthcare team is crucial for providing appropriate care and support.

 Diane Carbo, RN